01 Aug Dubai Expo 2020 Next World Expo

 Dubai was selected as the host back in 2013, beating key competitors such as Russia, Brazil, and Turkey.
 Since then it has been preparing, and now we are just over a year away from the big event!

 This is the first world expo ever to take place in the MEASA (Middle East, Africa, and South Asia) region.

 The theme of the Expo is: “Connecting Minds, Creating the Future”.
 There are three subthemes, which are as follows:

-The Expo’s officials explain that the theme recognizes the need for cross-cultural collaboration to generate sustainable solutions to global problems.
-This is emphasized by the “Connecting Minds” aspect of the title.
+The Expo’s officials explain that the theme recognises the need for cross-cultural collaboration to generate sustainable solutions to global problems.
+This is emphasised by the “Connecting Minds” aspect of the title.
 “Exploring the Future” is all about making use of opportunities.
 It entails unlocking all possibilities necessary to help others successfully contribute to the future.

 What makes next year’s World Expo unique is that this is the first time it is being held in the Middle East.
 Previous North American, European, and Asian hosts will have to travel the distance to have a taste of the World’s greatest thinkers.

 what to expect at the expo 2020?